What are cake stencils?

-Cake stencils are mostly made of acrylic but there’s the more recent innovation which is the silkscreen mesh stencils.
-The great thing about cake stencils (both mesh and acrylic stencils) is that they are readily available in specialty stores.
-Before we discuss the different ways you can use cake stencils, let’s quickly look at acrylic versus mesh cake stencils.
+Cake stencils are mostly made of acrylic but there’s the more recent innovation which is the silk screen mesh stencils.
+One great thing about cake stencils (both mesh and acrylic stencils) is that they are readily available in specialty stores.
+But before we discuss the different ways you can use cake stencils, let’s quickly look at acrylic versus mesh cake stencils.

 Acrylic Cake Stencils

-They are made of a type of plastic but are flexible enough to be placed on cake.
-Though you can create wonderful designs with them, they do not have the fine details that mesh stencils have.
-One advantage of acrylic cake stencils is that you can make your own design.
+Acrylic cake stencils are made of a type of plastic but are flexible enough to be placed on cake.
+Although you can create wonderful designs with them, they do not have the fine details that mesh stencils have.
+However, one great advantage of acrylic cake stencils is that you can make your own design.

 With a pack of acrylic stencil sheet, a stencil burner and a good tutorial, you can create your unique design.
-But if you don’t have the time or inclination there are a lot of acrylic cake stencils on Amazon.
+But if you don’t have the time or inclination there are a lot of acrylic cake stencils online.

 Mesh Cake Stencils

-Although acrylic cake stencils are more popular, mesh cake stencils are also readily available on Amazon or other cake craft stores.
+Although acrylic cake stencils are more popular, mesh cake stencils are also readily available online or offline.